What is Rack?

 The next app can indiscriminately be a middleware or a Rack application, which means you can play russian dolls all you want.

-As you can see, middleware are just a composition tool that lets us isolate specific logic and keep the main Rake application as lean as possible.
+As you can see, middleware are just a composition tool that lets us isolate specific logic and keep the main Rack application as lean as possible.

 Move middleware usage from the server to config.ru